-Taking all the findings together, the following statements will be relevant to consider for future research.
+Taking all the findings together, we formulated several recommendations.
 Firstly, reliable and valid measures are a prerequisite for credible findings.
 The observation that many measures are not reported with such evidence is worrying, because it obscures the credibility of findings, and hampers scientific progress.
 Therefore, we join earlier recommendations (Barry et al., 2014; Flake et al., 2022; Flake & Fried, 2020; Hogan & Agnello, 2004) that establishing validity evidence for multiple item scales should become a community standard for credible research.
 Furthermore, reliability coefficient estimates for multiple item scales should by default always be reported, since these estimates can easily be obtained with most statistical software, and provide important information on a measure’s performance.
 Only researchers that can provide reasoning to the contrary for their research should be exempt from this default.

 Secondly, researchers should report their procedure and measurement in detail, as specified in for example Table 1 in Flake and Fried (2020), or section 3.6 in American Psychological Association (2020) on measures and measurement.
 This is important so that it can be mimicked in replications if needed.
 The remaining information that could not fit in the article can be made available on a public repository, such as the Open Science Framework (OSF; Soderberg (2018)) or Zenodo (“Zenodo Open Data Repository (CERN),” n.d.).

 Furthermore, we argue that researchers seeking to replicate a study should first evaluate the measurement of that study.
-It is crucial for an informative replication that the measurement is reliable or valid.
-Otherwise it may be futile to attempt a direct replication (see also Nuijten, 2022).
+It is crucial for an informative replication that the measurement is reliable or valid, otherwise it may be futile to attempt a direct replication (see also Nuijten, 2022).
 If the measurement is insufficiently reliable or valid, we suggest that researchers instead use their resources to conduct a replication of a study with reliable, valid and well-documented measurement.
 When replicating another study is not an option, we advise the replicating researcher to first attempt a conceptual replication using reliable and valid measurement, or use both the original and their own preferred measure (as in Stoevenbelt et al., 2018).
 Afterwards, a direct replication can be performed based on the conceptual replication to further assess the effect’s credibility.

 Conclusion

-Through our investigations into the reliability, and reporting of measurement in the Many Labs replications and associated original studies, we found that reliability and validity evidence was reported infrequently.
+Through our investigations into the reliability and reporting of measurement in the Many Labs replications and associated original studies, we found that reliability and validity evidence was often not reported.
 Furthermore, QMPs that obscured important information needed to evaluate and reconstruct the measurement were common, especially in original research.
-QMPs were in turn related to the replicability of a finding.
-Results were less clear for reliability differences between original and replication, due to lack of power.
-However, around a quarter of measures showed signs of significant variation in reliability across labs.
-Combined these findings illustrate the need for more concrete standards in measurement reporting, and that researchers should consider the validity and reporting completeness of a study’s measurement before attempting to replicate it.
+We observed results suggesting that QMPs in turn related to the replicability of a finding.
+Results were less clear for reliability differences between original and replication, most likely because the analysis lacked power to detect a difference, which was a concern here even more strongly than for the other analyses.
+However, we did observe that around a quarter of measures showed signs of significant variation in reliability across labs.
+Combined these findings illustrate the need for widespread adoption of measurement reporting standards, and that researchers should consider the validity and reporting completeness of a study’s measurement before attempting to replicate it.

 ORCID iDs